Joel Selwood: 2010

+2011

 After serving for two years in the club's leadership group, Selwood was promoted to the vice-captaincy position for the 2011 AFL season.
-During the round eight match against Collingwood, Selwood made his 100th appearance for the club.
+During the Round 8 match against Collingwood, Selwood made his 100th appearance for the club.
 He became the fifth-quickest player in VFL/AFL history to play 100 games, reaching the milestone four years and forty-two days after making his debut.
 Selwood's consistency was highlighted by his ability to play in 100 of a possible 106 games since entering the league.
-His record of 85 wins, together with his numerous awards and achievements, led to Hawthorn captain Luke Hodge proclaiming the milestone as "probably the most highly credentialed 100 games anyone has ever played".
+His record of 85 wins, together with his numerous awards and achievements, led to Hawthorn captain Luke Hodge proclaiming the milestone as "probably the most highly credentialed 100 games anyone has ever played.
+It is ridiculous.

-Following the round twelve match against Hawthorn, Selwood was reported for a striking offense against Brent Guerra and subsequently suspended for four matches.
+Following the Round 12 match against Hawthorn, Selwood was reported for a striking offense against Brent Guerra and subsequently suspended for four matches.
 It was the first time Selwood had been reported and suspended during his career.
-Selwood continued to set various milestones throughout the season; he collected a career-high 43 disposals against Melbourne in round nineteen, kicked a career-best 3 goals against Gold Coast in round twenty, and equalled a career-best 11 tackles in both round nineteen against Melbourne and round twenty-four against Collingwood.
+Selwood continued to set various milestones throughout the season: he collected a career-high 43 disposals against Melbourne in Round 19, kicked a career-best 3 goals against Gold Coast in Round 20, and equalled a career-best 11 tackles in both Round 19 against Melbourne and Round 24 against Collingwood.

-Selwood and Geelong finished the season with a 19–3 win-loss record to qualify for the finals series in second position on the ladder.
+Selwood and Geelong finished the season with a 19–3 win–loss record to qualify for the finals series in second position on the ladder.
 Following consecutive wins against Hawthorn in the Qualifying Final and West Coast in the Preliminary Final, Geelong progressed through to the Grand Final against Collingwood.
-Selwood's performance in the final, during which he gathered a team-high 28 disposals, laid 7 tackles, and kicked 2 goals, were recognised as he placed runner-up in Norm Smith Medal voting for the adjudicated best afield player.
+Selwood's performance in the final—during which he gathered a team-high 28 disposals, laid 7 tackles, and kicked 2 goals—were recognised as he placed runner-up in Norm Smith Medal voting for the adjudicated best afield player.
 Geelong defeated Collingwood to record a 38-point victory and earn Selwood his third premiership medallion in five seasons.
-Selwood's was recognised with various nominations at the end of the season; he was named to the preliminary All-Australian squad, and was once again nominated by his peers for both the AFLPA Most Valuable Player Award and the AFLPA Robert Rose Most Courageous Player Award.
-He collected at least 20 disposals in 18 of his 20 games for the season and ranked equal first for inside 50s (114) at the club.
+Selwood was recognised with various nominations at the end of the season: he was named to the preliminary All-Australian squad, and he was once again nominated by his peers for both the AFLPA Most Valuable Player Award and the AFLPA Robert Rose Most Courageous Player Award.
+He collected at least 20 disposals in 18 of his 20 games for the season and ranked equal first for inside-50s (114) at the club.